Friedrich Wilhelm von Steuben: Training program

-Steuben picked 120 men from various regiments to form an honor guard for General Washington, and used them to demonstrate military training to the rest of the troops.
-These men in turn trained other personnel at regimental and brigade levels.
+Steuben used 120 men of the Commander in Chief's Guard, and used them to demonstrate military training to the rest of the troops.
+These men, whom Steuben called the "Model Company" in turn trained other personnel at regimental and brigade levels.
 Steuben's eccentric personality greatly enhanced his mystique.
 In full military dress uniform, he twice a day trained the soldiers who, at this point, were themselves greatly lacking in proper clothing.

-As he could only speak and write a small amount of English, Steuben originally wrote the drills in German, the military language of Europe at the time.
-His secretary, Du Ponceau, then translated the drills from German into French, and a secretary for Washington translated it to English.
-They did this every single night so Washington could command his soldiers in the morning.
+As he could only speak and write a small amount of English, Steuben originally wrote the drills in French, the military language of Europe at the time.
+His secretary, Du Ponceau, then translated the drills from French into English, with the help of John Laurens and Alexander Hamilton, two of Washington's aides-de-camp.
+They did this every single night so the soldiers could practice the next day.
 Colonel Alexander Hamilton and General Nathanael Greene were of great help in assisting Steuben in drafting a training program for the Army.
-The Baron's willingness and ability to work with the men, as well as his use of profanity (in several different languages), made him popular among the soldiers.
+The Baron's willingness and ability to work with the men, as well as his use of profanity (in several languages), made him popular among the soldiers.
 It is here he met his close friend and future adopted heir, Captain Benjamin Walker.
 Within weeks, Walker was Steuben's aide-de-camp.

 Steuben introduced a system of progressive training, beginning with the school of the soldier, with and without arms, and going through the school of the regiment.
 This corrected the previous policy of simply assigning personnel to regiments.
 Each company commander was made responsible for the training of new men, but actual instruction was done by sergeants specifically selected for being the best obtainable.